warpforge/warpgrapher/book/src/engine/dynamic_rels.md

 # Dynamic Relationships

 Dynamic relationships are similiar to Dynamic Props.
-Instead of returning values contained in the database, Dynamic rels allows values to be computed at request time.
+Instead of returning values contained in the database, Dynamic relationships allows values to be computed at request time.

 ## Usage